 Bicycle Accident Lawsuits

 The benefits of bicycling are almost too numerous to list.
 Aside from obvious health benefits, including a strong cardio workout, it is a way to experience the outdoors; to commute minus the noise, hassle and traffic of riding a car; and is an environmentally friendly way to get from point A to point B. On top of that, the economic boost is more than beneficial: As opposed to the thousands of dollars on purchase and upkeep of the average car, a good bicycle can be purchased for only a few hundred dollars.
 And, even for a vehicle with good gas mileage, a conservative estimate of $50 of gas every two weeks for a year still adds up to $1,300.
 As a result, according to Statista.com, the number of bicyclists has drastically increased nearly every year for the last decade, up from 47.16 million cyclists in 2008 to 66.21 million as of last spring.
 However, despite the benefits, bicycling does have some drawbacks.
-One of the largest is that with so many more bicycles on the roads and highways in Georgia, the rate of dangerous accidents goes up exponentially.
+One of the largest is that with so many more bicycles on the roads and highways in Atlanta, the rate of dangerous accidents goes up exponentially.

 Let The Stoddard Firm Help

 If you or a loved one has been injured in a bicycle accident with a vehicle in Georgia, contact The Stoddard Firm as soon as possible.
 The Stoddard Firm puts your interests first and will make sure you know all your options before any action is taken.
 With an emphasis on a smaller caseload for bigger results, The Stoddard Firm has the knowledge, experience and resources to pursue your claim and achieve the best possible outcome.
 If you have questions or would like to set up an evaluation, contact The Stoddard Firm online, or call us at 470-467-2200.
 The evaluation is free, and you pay no out-of-pocket expenses until your claim is finished.

 Georgia and National Statistics